-Alternative 2: In order to obtain (transfer into a shareholder account) or maintain shares (hold existing shares in a shareholder account), all shareholder accounts must be associated with a valid or renewable commercial reef fish permit.
+Alternative 2: In order to obtain (transfer into a shareholder account) or maintain shares (hold existing shares in a shareholder account), all shareholder accounts must be associated with a valid or renewable commercial reef fish permit or the shares will be reclaimed by the National Marine Fisheries Service (NMFS).
 A shareholder account is considered to be associated with a permit if the permit has the exact same entities listed on both the shareholder account and permit.

-Alternative 3: In order to obtain (transfer into a shareholder account), or maintain shares (hold existing shares in a shareholder account), shareholder accounts established after December 31, 2014, and that are still active must be associated with a valid or renewable commercial reef fish permit.
+Alternative 3: In order to obtain (transfer into a shareholder account), or maintain shares (hold existing shares in a shareholder account), shareholder accounts established after December 31, 2014, and that are still active must be associated with a valid or renewable commercial reef fish permit or the shares will be reclaimed by the NMFS.
 A shareholder account is considered to be associated with a permit if the permit has the exact same entities listed on both the shareholder account and permit.

-Alternative 4: In order to obtain (transfer into a shareholder account), or maintain shares (hold existing shares in a shareholder account), shareholder accounts established after October 2, 2019, (Reef Fish AP meeting date) and that are still active must be associated with a valid or renewable commercial reef fish permit.
+Alternative 4: In order to obtain (transfer into a shareholder account), or maintain shares (hold existing shares in a shareholder account), shareholder accounts established after October 2, 2019, (Reef Fish AP meeting date) and that are still active must be associated with a valid or renewable commercial reef fish permit or the shares will be reclaimed by the NMFS.
 A shareholder account is considered to be associated with a permit if the permit has the exact same entities listed on both the shareholder account and permit.

-Alternative 5: In order to obtain (transfer into a shareholder account), or maintain shares (hold existing shares in a shareholder account), shareholder accounts established following implementation of this amendment must be associated with a valid or renewable commercial reef fish permit.
+Preferred Alternative 5: In order to obtain (transfer into a shareholder account), or maintain shares (hold existing shares in a shareholder account), shareholder accounts established following the effective date of the final rule implementing this amendment must be associated with a valid or renewable commercial reef fish permit or the shares will be reclaimed by the NMFS.
 A shareholder account is considered to be associated with a permit if the permit has the exact same entities listed on both the shareholder account and permit.